DaAlbrecht/thesis-TEKO/content/Implementation.typ

 caption: [routing]
 )

-Afterwards, the Server is bound to a socket address and the server is started with the `serve` method.
+Afterwards, the server is bound to a socket address and the server is started with the `serve` method.
 The `serve` method consumes an object that can be turned into a service and transforms it into a service.